Expected Golden Retriever litter

 I'm Maddie S., the breeder behind Millaura Goldens located in Anchorage, AK.
 We are so glad you are interested in adding one of our puppies to your family!
-Our puppies are bred to the standard and can go in any direction you want them to!
+Our puppies are bred to meet the standard & go in any direction you want them to!
 We are striving to produce well rounded, well structured dogs, that are healthy and have amazing temperament to fit into any household!

 What makes your program special?